With winter weather just around the corner, here’s a quick checklist to get your car ready for the cold to come.

 Give them a once-over for wear and tire pressure.
 (They can lose pressure in the cold.)
 If you’ll need snow tires, now’s a good time to get them.
 Don’t forget to check your spare tire, too.
 Make sure each tire is inflated to the manufacturer’s recommended pressure, which is listed in your owner’s manual and on a placard located on the driver’s side door frame.
 Contrary to popular belief, the correct pressure is NOT the number listed on the tire.
 Look closely at your tread and replace tires that have uneven wear or insufficient tread.
 Tread should be at least 2/32 of an inch or greater on all tires.
 Check the age of each tire.
 Some vehicle manufacturers recommend that tires be replaced every six years regardless of use, but check your owner’s manual to find out.

 Hard or worn wipers are a danger in bad weather.
 Think they can handle the snow/hail/road salt/miscellaneous debris they’ll soon be facing?
 If not, replace them.
 Consider installing heavy-duty winter wipers if you live in an area that gets a lot of snow and ice.
 Also check that your front and rear window defrosters are in proper working order.

 Flush and refill your car’s coolant system, and top up your windshield washer fluid.
 Use high-quality “winter” fluid with de-icer.
 You can go through a lot of wiper fluid in a snowy or icy winter, so it’s a good idea to keep extra in your vehicle.

-Check your headlights, brake lights, turn signals, emergency flashers, and interior lights, and have them replaced as necessary.
+Check and replace your headlights, brake lights, turn signals, emergency flashers, and interior lights as necessary.